 Professional HR Certification

 There are also several professional HR certificates that many employers look for in job candidates.
-Each certificate is specific to a level of training and certification and has its own unique requirements.
+Each certificate is specific to a level of training and experience and has its own unique requirements.

 The certificates that are most often requested include: